schoolofdevops/kubernetes-labguide/chapters/argo_adv_setup.md

           docker build -t ${{ secrets.DOCKER_USERNAME }}/vote:$COMMIT_HASH .
           docker push ${{ secrets.DOCKER_USERNAME }}/vote:$COMMIT_HASH
 ```
+Read this guide to understand this code better: [GHA Code Explainer](https://kubernetes-tutorial.schoolofdevops.com/gha_code_explain/)

-To build your own CI Pipeline, all you need to do is, fork this repo and add the secret variables in your repository settings so that GitHub Actions can access your DockerHub account.
+To make this work after adding this code,  all you need to do is,  add the secret variables in your repository settings so that GitHub Actions can access your DockerHub account.

 ### Adding DockerHub Secrets